Fort Atkinson man allegedly exposed himself to woman in city laundromat, police say

-Madison Police arrested a Fort Atkinson man for allegedly exposing himself to a woman in a Madison laundromat.
+Madison Police arrested a Fort Atkinson man for allegedly exposing himself to a woman in a city laundromat.

 On an early September evening, a woman doing laundry at Milwaukee Street Laundry on the city's East Side reported an well-dressed elderly man made small talk with her before exposing himself.